JetBrains/intellij-sdk-docs/tutorials/build_system/prerequisites.md

 The `<name>` element (used as the plugin's display name) is often the same as `rootProject.name`, but can be more explanatory.

 The `<id>` value must be a unique identifier over all plugins, typically a concatenation of the specified _GroupId_ and _ArtifactId_.
+Please note that it is impossible to change the `<id>` of a published plugin without losing automatic updates for existing installations.

 ## Adding Gradle Support to an Existing DevKit-Based IntelliJ Platform Plugin
 Converting a [DevKit-based](/basics/getting_started/using_dev_kit.md) plugin project to a Gradle-based plugin project can be done using the New Project Wizard to create a Gradle-based project around the existing DevKit-based project: